Prostitution in Vietnam: Terminology

 Various groups and individuals in Vietnam, including sex worker activists, scholars, the media, and non-governmental organizations such as the Vietnam Network of Sex Workers (part of the Asia Pacific Network of Sex Workers), prefer using the term sex work instead of prostitution.
 The Vietnamese government still refers almost exclusively to prostitution and prostitutes as the targets of its policies, whether that is the criminalization or the potential legalization of sex work in the country.
 There is no clear or consistent pattern in how the terms are applied, even though there is an increasing awareness of other forms of sex work that so-called prostitutes may in fact be engaging in, such as webcam modeling.
 There is also a recognition that the term sex work may not fully encompass the problem of sex trafficking, which Vietnam continues to deal with, as the term implies that a certain level of agency and willingness to engage in sexual labor, which victims of sex trafficking have been denied.
 In discussing the historical phenomenon, some scholars argue that using the term sex work is anachronistic and prefer the term prostitution instead, as the latter term is what was used in documents and texts from the past.
-Conversely, other scholars argue that the phenomenon was just as diverse in the past as it is in the present, so the term sex work is perhaps more appropriate than the term prostitution as an all-encompassing reference, and certainly more aligned with the ways in which sex workers in the present prefer to be identified and discussed.
+Conversely, other scholars argue that the phenomenon was just as diverse in the past as it is in the present, so the term sex work is perhaps more appropriate than the term prostitution as an all-encompassing reference, and certainly more aligned with how sex workers in the present prefer to be identified and discussed.

 HIV

 There is a problem of HIV among sex workers.
-Fear of detection prevents prostitutes accessing health services and so infections go untreated and spread.
+Fear of detection prevents prostitutes from accessing health services, and so infections go untreated and spread.
 Advocates of decriminalization submit that where prostitution is illegal, sex workers are more susceptible to STIs.

-At a conference it 2011, a paper presented by Vietnam's Labor Ministry, said 9.3% of prostitutes in the country were infected by HIV.
-However it was considerably higher is some areas: Hanoi 20%, Ho Chi Minh City 16%, and Hai Phong 23%.
-Lack of access to condoms and medical services were primary causes.
-Prostitutes may also avoid condoms as they can be used as evidence of prostitution.
+At a conference in 2011, a paper presented by Vietnam's Labor Ministry said 9.3% of prostitutes in the country were infected with HIV.
+However, some areas were considerably higher: Hanoi 20%, Ho Chi Minh City 16%, and Hai Phong 23%.
+Lack of access to condoms and medical services was the primary cause.
+Prostitutes may also avoid condoms, as they can be used as evidence of prostitution.

 A study of 5,298 prostitutes published in 2015 by "Drug Alcohol Depend" concluded that injected drug use is also a key risk factor for HIV transmission amongst prostitutes.

 Vietnamese prostitution in other nations

 Vietnamese prostitution is not confined to the country itself.
 In Ho Chi Minh City and the Mekong Delta, there are reports of women being forced into prostitution after marrying overseas, particularly in other Asian countries.
-In Macau, exploitation of women has been supported by legal organizations.
+In Macau, the exploitation of women has been supported by legal organizations.
 In the end, these women were often forced into indentured servitude or prostitution.
 Many women travel from Lao Cai to Hekou County in China to work in brothels that cater to Chinese men.